-And 24 years after the whole thing began, Letourneau hasn't changed her story.
+And decades after the whole thing began, Letourneau hadn't changed her story.

 "I was pursued, and I didn't think about it," Letourneau also said on Sunday Night.
 "I did not think about it.
 Didn't."

-The whole thing wasn't her idea, she continues to insist.
+The whole thing wasn't her idea, she continued to insist.

 "Who was the boss?" she turned and asked Fualaau.
 "Who was the boss?"